 The next step as the kids finish high school is to move some of them into higher education and some of them into training into some kind of trades.
 We have several who are beginning to enter trade schools, and still take some education classes.

-The ones with better scholastic abilities are working hard to finish high school, and should be finished in the next several years.
+We have had 7 kids graduate, which has been no easy task.
 Your prayers and support are desperately needed.
 Nothing happens in Haiti without a cost and a battle.
 Our desire has always been to see these kids stay in Haiti, have solid Christian families, and be solid Christians.